jajuk-team/jajuk-team.github.io/legals.md

 </pre>

-# Jajuk Dependencies
-This page is the primary page listing Jajuk dependencies.
-A copy of this page can be found in each Jajuk packages and in the SVN repository under the name of DEPENDENCIES.TXT.
+# Currently used projects
-This page lists APIs, web services, frameworks or packaging tools (jars) included in Jajuk.
-We would like to thank their teams for making Jajuk possible.
+Thanks to all their teams for making Jajuk possible.
+A copy of their licenses is include in the ``src/legals`` directory.

 ## Online services
 - Google Images (covers) : http://images.google.com